AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

 ### Editing a Template - Structure - Template Author {#editing-a-template-structure-template-author}

-In **Structure** mode you define components and content for your template and define policy for the template and its compontnes.
+In **Structure** mode you define components and content for your template and define policy for the template and its components.

 * Components defined in the template structure cannot be moved on a resulting page nor deleted from any resulting pages.
 * If you want page authors to be able to add and remove components, add a paragraph system to the template.